TECH-VICKY-2018/ml-based-ev-bms-vicky/README.md

 we proposed a possible solution for estimating SOC through Deep learning algorithms with the help of Real-Driving Cycles so that Electric Vehicle drivers can foresee their journey.

+Install the prerequites before running the codes using :
+$ pip install -r REQUIREMENTS.txt